chauxvive/100-days-of-code/log.md

 #
-### Day 26: June 5th, 2018, Tuesday
+### Day 27: June 6th, 2018, Wednesday

 **Today's Progress**:
 * Listening to CodeNewbie Podcast
 * Working on the FCC Survey project
 * Touched on Grasshopper app.
 I'm still not convinced it's good, despite all the recommendations.

 **Thoughts**: I'm feeling a little tired and burned out.
-Even though this is day 27 of this 100 days, I've been working on code as much as possible for about three months now.
+Even though this is day 28 of this 100 days, I've been working on code as much as possible for about three months now.
 I may slow my pace the next few days, I'm not sure.
 Feeling burned out is definitely something to take seriously.
 I find learning and coding fun and when I don't, it means I need to take a a little break and change tactics.

 **Links to work:**
 1. [FCC Survey Project](https://codepen.io/mpauldesigns/pen/eKZZLW)